apprunjs/apprun-docs/docs/dev-server.md

 ```
 ## Use with esbuild

-The apprun-dev-server is installed when creating a project by using the `npm init apprun-app` command and select the `esbuild` option.
+The apprun-dev-server is installed when creating a project by using the `npm init apprun-app` command and selecting the `esbuild`` option.

 ```sh
 npm init apprun-app [my-app]